-Telephone: Email: 3 .
+., Telephone: Email: 3 .
 Mailing Address: 4.
 Civic Address (if different from #3): 5 .
 NS Registered Joint Stock Number: 6.
-Federal Charity Number: 7 7.
-Other: Name of Act under which the organization is incorporated as a non-profit OR registration number for a not-for-profit corporation under the Canada Not-for-profit Corporation Act (Industry Canada) Ρl ease include the following information w vith your application.
-Select type of application: Capital Grant OR Project t Grant.
-Stocks, federal charitable registration number throu ation certificate number from the Registrar of Joint ugh Canada Customs and Revenue Agency, or not-for- s must be registered for a minimum of one (1) year as An accurate updated list of members of the Board cemail address. of Directors with name, address, telephone number and A recent annual financial statement that contains a complete and itemized list of all annual revenues, expenses, assets and liabilities.
-Project location if different from the address listed a above in boxes 3 or 4.
-Grant category you are applying to; a complete list of eligible activities is included in the Municipal Community Grants Program Guide.
-Copies of the Guide are available from Municipal Customer Services Centres or by calling 311.
-Competing (2 or more) quotes to support a capital quotes are incomplete and may be deemed ineligible
+Federal Charity Number: 7.
+Other: Name of Act under which the organization is incorporated as a non-profit OR registration number for a not-for-profit corporation under the Canada Not-for-profit Corporation Act (Industry Canada) Ple ease include the following information w rith your application.
+Proof of current registration as a non-profit organization certificate number from the Registrar of Joint Stocks, federal charitable registration number through Canada Customs and Revenue Agency, or not-for-profit corporation under Industry Canada.
+Applicants must be registered for a minimum of one (1) year as of date of March 31.
+An accurate updated list of members of the Board of Directors with name, address, telephone number and email address.
+A recent annual financial statement that contains a complete and itemized list of all annual revenues, expenses, assets and liabilities.
+Project location if different from the address listed a bove in boxes 3 or 4.
+Competing (2 or more) quotes to support a capital guotes are incomplete and may be deemed incligible